trizen/raku-rosettacode/programming_tasks/R/Random_number_generator_[included].md

 # [Random number generator (included)][1]

-The implementation underlying the <tt>rand</tt> function is platform and VM dependent.
+The implementation underlying the `rand` function is platform and VM dependent.
 The JVM backend uses that platform's SecureRandom class.